IAHispano/Applio/README.md

   - Customizable crepe_hop_length for the crepe algorithm via both the web GUI and CLI.

 ### f0 Crepe Pitch Extraction for Training
-- Works on paperspace machines but not local Mac OS/Windows machines (Potential memory leak).
+- Works on paperspace machines but not local MacOS/Windows machines (Potential memory leak).

 ### Paperspace Integration
 - Applio seamlessly integrates with Paperspace, providing the following features: